cberner/redb/docs/design.md

 rebuilt via the normal repair process.
 Note that freeing pages during a non-durable commit is not permitted, because it could be rolled back at anytime.

-## 2-phase durable commits (2PC)
-A 2-phase commit strategy is used when the database is configured for maximum write throughput (of bytes per transaction).
-First, data is written to a new copy of the btree, second an `fsync` is performed, finally the byte controlling which copy of the btree is the primary is flipped and a second `fsync` is performed.

 ## 1-phase + checksum durable commits (1PC+C)
-A reduced latency commit strategy is used by default, in which all branch pages in the btree contain checksums of their children, these checksums form a non-cryptographic Merkle tree allowing corruption of a btree to be detected.
-A commit is then performed with a single `fsync`.
+A reduced latency commit strategy is used by default.
+A commit is performed with a single `fsync`.
 First, all data and checksums are written, along with a monotonically incrementing transaction id, then the primary is flipped and `fsync` called.
 If a crash occurs, we must verify that the primary has a larger transaction id and that all of its checksums are valid.
 If this check fails, then the database will replace the partially updated primary with the secondary.